Romantic Christmas Tree Ideas

 This year I’ve included a couple small wrapped items for under the tree…a small bottle of oil and a scented candle are a couple of the things I’ve tucked under there.
 When my husband takes a message off the tree that says “pick a gift” he will have several to choose from.

-Editor’s Note: we have 50 pre-written love vouchers and coupons that you can print right now if you’re not feeling very creative.
+Editor’s Note: we have 50 pre-written love coupons that you can print right now to hang on the tree.

 My husband and I have been married for 17 years.
 He is a retired Navy man.
 The first year we were married, he was stationed in Norfolk, Virginia.
 We desperately wanted to go home to Ohio for the holidays to be with family.
 Needless to say, money was very tight, but I really wanted to buy him something special for our first xmas together.
 I decided to buy him a Christmas ornament.
 It’s a typical round ball style ornament, that says “Our First Christmas Together 1984”.
 Each year since then, I have bought him a new Christmas ornament.
 Over the years, the ornaments have reflected what was going on in our lives or special interest to him.
 The birth of our daughters, his years in the military, to his love of golf.